MrSentex/0day.today-API/README.md

 * php-curl
 * php-xml
-* parser.php (Alredy in repo from http://simplehtmldom.sourceforge.net/)
+* parser.php (Already in repo, downloaded from http://simplehtmldom.sourceforge.net/)

 The first two packages are installed through `apt`, `yum` or any other linux package installer.
 In the case of windows `php-xml` is already included in the php core and for the install of `php-curl` is necessary to modify the php.init file and possibly download php_curl.dll .